ADVERTISEMENT

 If the pattern you love isn’t available in the size you need, you might be able to tweak the gauge to make it larger or smaller.
 In something as large as a sweater, a tiny change in the gauge can make a huge difference in fit.

-Imagine a sweater that calls for 5 stitches per inch and the finished chest circumference is 40", or 200 stitches.
+Imagine a sweater that calls for 5 stitches per inch, and the finished chest circumference is 40", or 200 stitches.
+You’ve knitted a generous swatch, and you’re getting 5¼ stitches per inch.

 3. You’re using a different yarn.